hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/REST APIs/README.md

 # REST APIs Overview

+The GameSparks REST API is composed of two parts:
+* The [Requests REST API](#Requests REST API), which you can use for your game's runtime environment.
+* The [Management REST API](#Management REST API), which you can use to set up all you game configuration and build out your game.

+## Requests REST API

+* The Request REST API is provided for game's runtime:
+* Unlike the Management REST, this REST API is designed for server-to-server connections.

+<q>**Further Details?** For more details on the *Requests REST API*, see [here](/API Documentation/REST APIs/Requests.md).</q>

-## Overview
+## Management REST API

-The GameSparks REST API is split into 4 components which can be used to configure all aspects of your game, as well as giving you access to your runtime data.
+The Management REST API is split into 4 components which can be used to configure all aspects of your game, as well as giving you access to your runtime data.

+<q>**Important!** The remainder of this page applies to the *Management REST API*.</q>

 ### Authentication
 * Acts as an identity provider.